abessifi/repmgr-puppet/repmgr/README.md

 	$ sudo ./run_tests.sh --unittests

+To check the code syntax and linting:

+	$ sudo ./run_tests.sh --check-syntax

-To provision the box, preserve it and run tests:
+To provision the box, preserve it and run all tests:

 	$ sudo ./run_tests.sh --tests --no-destroy